Opposite of LORD – 35 Antonyms With Sentence Examples

 King The lord honored by his subjects The subject paid tribute to the king

-READ: Opposite of AFOREMENTIONED - 35 Antonyms With Sentence Examples
+READ: Opposite of CONCLUSION - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of LORD